embox/embox-docs/en/embox_build_en.md

 # Building

 ## Project configuration
-Configuration is the list of modules and their parameters on the one side, and set of requirements to system functionality on the other.
+A configuration is the list of modules and their parameters on the one side, and set of requirements to system functionality on the other.
 Check the "Modular structure of Embox" section for more details.
 The current configuration is in the files of "conf/" directory.

 ## Choice of configuration
 To set the configuration with desired properties, it's necessary to describe these properties in the "conf/" directory.
-But if the similar configuration is already exists, it'll be easy for you to use the existing description as a base for making your own configuration.
+But if the similar configuration is already exists, it'll be more easy for you to use the existing description as a base for making your own configuration.

 You can see the existing configuration, using the next command:
 ```